revl/svn_replay/README.md

 This tool was created for internal use and with a single purpose.
 It wasn't meant to be reused, let alone open sourced.
 Yet I keep coming back to it whenever I need to perform a "surgery" that `svndumpfilter` wasn't designed to handle.
-So the tool is published here in hope that someone else finds it useful.
+And so the tool is published here in hope that someone else finds it useful.

 `svn_replay` works by reading changesets of one or more source